 These unaudited condensed consolidated financial statements reflect, in the opinion of management, all adjustments necessary to present fairly the financial position as of, and the results of operations for, the periods presented.
 All adjustments are considered to be normal and recurring.
 Interim period results are not necessarily indicative of results of operations or cash flows for the full year.
-During interim periods, we follow the same accounting policies disclosed in Amendment No. 1 to our annual report on Form 10-K/A for the year ended September 30, 2008, with the exception of the adoption of Statement of Financial Accounting Standards ("SFAS") No. 157, "Fair Value Measurements" as described in the paragraphs that follow.
-Please refer to the Notes to Amendment No. 1 to our annual report on Form 10-K/A for the year ended September 30, 2008, when reviewing our interim financial results set forth herein.
+During interim periods, we follow the same accounting policies disclosed in our annual report on Form 10-K for the year ended September 30, 2008, with the exception of the adoption of Statement of Financial Accounting Standards ("SFAS") No. 157, "Fair Value Measurements" as described in the paragraphs that follow.
+Please refer to the Notes to our annual report on Form 10-K for the year ended September 30, 2008, when reviewing our interim financial results set forth herein.